spacetelescope/SQLServerTAPSupport/README.md

 # SQLServerTAPSupport
 Support functions in SQL for IVOA Table Access Protocol (TAP) services with a Microsoft SQL Server back end.
 Written at Space Telescope Science Institute as part of the NASA Astronomical Virtual Observatories (NAVO) project sponsored by NASA.
+The project is available under the GPLv3 license.

 This repository contains SQL functions to install in a Microsoft SQL Server database for supporting specialized TAP services.
 IVOA Table Access Protocol services are RESTful interfaces to tabular data with a variety of back end support databases.